kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_medical.md

 ### Prevention

 ## Hypothermia
+Hyperthermia is caused by exposure to cold temperatures, causing the body to lose heat faster than it can produce it.

 ### Symptoms
+- Shivering.
+- Coldness.

+TODO: Add more symptoms, the Army guide does not have much

 ### Treatment
+- Change into dry clothes.
+- Increase layers of clothing.
+- Add insulation into clothing (such as dry leaves).
+- Consume warm liquids.
+- Warm near a fire.
+- Use a sleeping bag or blanket.
+- Use the body heat of another person.

 ### Prevention
+- Wear proper clothing.
+- Keep dry.
+- Keep moving.
+- Keep warm.

 ## Frostbite
+Frostbite is caused by exposure to cold temperatures, causing the skin and underlying tissues to freeze.
+This can lead to permanent damage if not treated.

 ### Symptoms
+Frost nip (first stage of frostbite):
+- Redness.
+- Swelling.
+- Itching.
+- Hot sensation.
+- Tenderness.

+Superficial frostbite (second stage of frostbite):
+- Redness.
+- Blisters.
+- Shedding of skin.
+- Numbness.

+Deep frostbite (third stage of frostbite):
+- White or grayish-yellow skin.
+- Hard or waxy skin.
+- Numbness.

 ### Treatment
+Early stages of frostbite can be treated by rewarming the area using body heat or warm water.
+Do not rub the area.

+For more severe frostbite, thaw using body temperature water.
+Do not use hot water or a fire.
+Do not rub the area.
+Keep the tissue warm.
+Seek medical attention as soon as possible.

 ### Prevention
+- Wear proper clothing.
+- Keep dry.
+- Keep moving.
+- Keep warm.
+- Treat at the first sign of frostbite.

 ## Heat exhaustion and heatstroke